kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_array/I_switch_to_this_or_another_of_this_parser_while_I_run_for_I_want.md

         }
     ],
     "isModule": false,
-    "text": "{[ I switch to this or another of this parser while I run for I want", "fileName": "__root__",
+    "source": "{[ I switch to this or another of this parser while I run for I want", "fileName": "__root__",
     "flags": 0,
     "start": 0,